Better Your Health with Antibacterial Food – Garlic Advantages

-- Gonococci – The root of gonorrhea
+- Gonococcus – The root of the sexually-transmitted disease gonorrhea

 - Staphylococcus aureus – Although it isn’t always pathogenic, it can cause abscesses, respiratory infections, such as sinusitis and food poisoning

 The products that had higher amounts of allicin were the most successful at wiping out these different types of bacteria.

 Another research case that shows the impressive influence of garlic’s anti-microbial and antibacterial effects was done at the University of California, Irvine where garlic juice was the test subject.
 The juice was used and tested against an array of pathogens, and this included strains of bacteria that were antibiotic-resistant.
 Not only were the results productive in combating these pathogens, but the tests were still favorable when the juice was diluted.

 When garlic is paired alongside prescription medications, it can make the drugs work better.
 Rutgers University conducted a test with garlic and two common antibiotics against Staphylococcus aureus (gram-positive) and Escherichia coli (gram-negative), which are two antibiotic-resisting strains of bacteria.
 The bacteria were killed since the garlic was able to increase the antibiotics’ potency.

 Using Garlic in Your Meals to Take Advantage of the Benefits